palitojendthen/investment_kit/pinescript/readme.md

-The indicator was mostly write in pinescript, and aim to be usedin the TradingView.
+The indicator was mostly write in pinescript, and aim to be used in the TradingView.